seaboyz/You-Dont-Know-JS/scope-closures/ch8.md

 ## Modern ES Modules (ESM)

 The ESM format shares several similarities with the CommonJS format.
-ESM is file-based, and module instances are singletons, with everything private *by default*.
-One notable difference is that ESM files are assumed to be strict-mode, without needing a `"use strict"` pragma at the top.
-There's no way to define an ESM as non-strict-mode.
+ESM is file-based, and module instances are singletons, with everything private *by default*. ***One notable difference is that ESM files are assumed to be strict-mode, without needing a `"use strict"` pragma at the top.
+There's no way to define an ESM as non-strict-mode***.

 Instead of `module.exports` in CommonJS, ESM uses an `export` keyword to expose something on the public API of the module.
 The `import` keyword replaces the `require(..)` statement.
 Let's adjust "students.js" to use the ESM format: